The nekRS Input Files

 The

-format only supports HEX8 and HEX 20 (eight- and twenty-node) hexahedral elements.
+.re2format only supports HEX8 and HEX 20 (eight- and twenty-node) hexahedral elements.

 Lower-dimensional problems can be accommodated on these 3-D meshes by applying zero gradient boundary conditions to all solution variables in directions perpendicular to the simulation plane or line, respectively.
 All source terms and material properties in the governing equations must therefore also be fixed in the off-interest directions.